Kreyu/data-table-bundle/docs/src/reference/types/column/options/column.md

 ;
 ```

-You can pass a `callable` to perform a dynamic attribute generation:
+You can pass a `\Closure` to perform a dynamic attribute generation:

 ```php
 $builder